aengelke/carchase2/docs/textgeneration.md

 # CarChase 2: text-generating component

+The natural language generation is based on a template-filling system, based on structures which are called "patterns".

 The patterns for generating sentences or concatenations are parsed from a file.
 This file contains the definition of patterns.
 A pattern defines _many_ situations.
 Each pattern has a situation type and defines conditions and some message